YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVSTACODE
 --------------------

-INVSTACODE, Invalid value for second parameter of $STACK (xxxx).
+INVSTACODE, Invalid value for second parameter of $STACK (xxxx)

 Run Time Error: This indicates that the intrinsic function $STACK received an unrecognized string xxxx for the info (second) parameter.